hanesh-work/arline_delay_casestudy/README.md

 ### Inference Method

-- **Variational inference** was used instead of MCMC.
+- Variational inference was used instead of MCMC.
 - This made estimation faster for a dataset with over 13,000 observations and 100+ groups.
-- The method still produced stable variance estimates [file:24].
+- The method still produced stable variance estimates.

 ---

 ## Results Summary

-The main finding is that **airlines matter more than airports** when explaining residual delay variation [file:24].
+The main finding is that airline choice matters more than airport choice when explaining residual delay variation.

 ### Variance Components